azriel91/peace/doc/src/technical_concepts/item_graph/state_ensure.md

 Since these processes happen over distributed systems, and errors can happen at any point in the process, it is realistic to assume that the process doesn't happen transactionally.

-`ApplyFns` has been designed so that implementers will consider transitions from non-atomic states to the desired state.
-In simpler terms, if the desired state is "10 servers must exist", then:
+`ApplyFns` has been designed so that implementers will consider transitions from non-atomic states to the goal state.
+In simpler terms, if the goal state is "10 servers must exist", then:

 * When the current state is 0 servers, then 10 servers should be launched.
 * When the current state is 6 servers, then 4 servers should be launched.